How do you choose the best lawn fertilizer when there are literally hundreds of fertilizer products to choose from?

 It’s a good idea to keep your pets off of a lawn for a couple of days after it has been fertilized with any product.

-Major problems occur when pets get into fertilizer bags and eat a lot of it.
+Major problems occur when pets get into fertilizer bags and eat a lot of them.
 If this happens, serious digestive tract problems may develop and they need to see a veterinarian for treatment.

 Keep All Fertilizers Away From Pets!
 Even if it is labeled as “pet safe”, they might still eat it and get sick, so store it where your dog or cat can’t get into it.